barrettotte/IBMi-Book/docs/core/ibmi/intro.md

 # Introduction to IBMi

-The IBMi is a different kind of beast to program on when compared to Windows and *nix machines.
+The IBMi is a different kind of beast to learn compared to the typical progamming environment.
 In order to get started with programming on the IBMi, I think its important to have a basic understanding of what it is.

 <br>